BeeLeDev/GoldFarm/README.md

 If there are bugs please do let me know.

 All in all this was fun to make, I knew nothing of Python, but have an alright background with Java.
 I just stared at the code and played around with it until I understood how Python works.
-Started without any Python knowledge to a bit now.
+Started without any Python knowledge to now know a bit.